hampel/tlds/README.md

     :::json
     {
         "require": {
-            "hampel/tlds": "~1.1"
+            "hampel/tlds": "~1.2"
         }
     }

-Note that this package relies on Laravel 5.0, which is still under development - as such, this package should not be considered stable yet.
+**Note** v1.1.x of this package was released while Laravel 5.0 was still under development and is not compatible with the final release version of Laravel 5.0.
+You should use v1.2 of the Tlds package for Laravel 5.0 compatibility.

 Run Composer to update the new requirement.